Setup with Cloudera

 Interaction with externally-managed data

-In the Sentry setup, DSS does not manage any ACLs.
+In the Ranger setup, DSS does not manage any ACLs.
 It is the administrator’s responsibility to ensure that read ACLs on these datasets are properly set.

 Existing Hive table

-If externally-managed data has an existing Hive table, and no synchronization to the Hive metastore, you need to ensure that Hive-level permissions (Sentry) allow access to all relevant groups.
+If externally-managed data has an existing Hive table, and no synchronization to the Hive metastore, you need to ensure that Hive-level permissions (Ranger) allow access to all relevant groups.

 Synchronized Hive table